-A Group Investment is when a group of people join together to buy a property.
+Group investing is when a group of people join together to buy an investment—in this case, a property.
 This isn’t new: friends and family have been pooling their resources to buy property for hundreds of years.
-There are a number of different types of group investments and some of these, like property syndicates, indirect property trusts, and unlisted property trusts, have specific definitions.
-You’ll find these on the ASIC web site.
+There are a number of different types of group investing and some of these, like property syndicates, indirect property trusts and wholesale investment trusts, have specific definitions.
+(You’ll find these on the ASIC web site.)
+Box Commercial assemble individual investors to share these kinds of investments.
+We call our service ‘investor grouping’.

 Usually yes, though you’ll need to obtain independent financial advice.

 You could look at it that way.
-Companies like Uber, Airbnb and Flexicar are tapping into a booming global movement of people who believe we are sharing resources .
-Group Investments are part of that way of thinking: if we pool our resources, we can buy better, more secure assets with stronger returns.
+Companies like Uber, Airbnb and Flexicar are tapping into a booming global movement of people who participate together to share a resource.
+Investments are part of that way of thinking: if we pool our resources, together we can buy better, more secure assets with stronger returns.

 Absolutely.
-Box Commercial only groups investors for investments run by ASIC-licensed managers.
+Box Commercial only groups investors for investments run by ASIC-licensed managers, who compensate us on commission.

 An auction is a terrific choice when absolute transparency is required.
 Some examples of this are: deceased estates with multiple beneficiaries; marriage or partnership breakdowns; and receivers or bank sales.
 Auctions work best with the property is reasonably uncomplicated—a simple freehold title, for example, with no business attached.
 When we recommend an auction campaign, it’s because we think that the property will attract lots of interest, is reasonably generic and has strong street exposure (a high-street shop, for example) with little due diligence required.
 Auctions are terrific for creating heat under the campaign, for bringing all the buyers together to force the best price, and for a fast result if the vendor’s in a hurry.